Yale-BIM/f21-assignments/assignment-3/ExtraQuestions-CPSC559.md

     with your explanation, which can either be an image of a hand-drawn solution (e.g., if you solved the problem in a notebook) or an image of a solution that you typed in a word processing program like a Google Doc.

-    > Note: It is allowed to use numeric libraries like numpy in your implementation.
-But even if you do, explain how you solved the problem in your report.
+    > Note: It is allowed to use numeric solvers from numpy in your implementation, but you should not use other numeric manipulation libraries as automated tests will not have additional dependencies.
+    Note that even if you do use solvers from numpy for your solution, you should explain how you solved the problem in your report.

 ## Part VI.
 Estimating depth from images